The First of May (film)

 The First of May (also known as Two for the Show) is a 1998 independent film by Paul Sirmons and Gary Rogers, starring Dan Byrd, Julie Harris, Charles Nelson Reilly, Robin O'Dell, Tom Nowicki, Joe DiMaggio, and Mickey Rooney.
 It premiered on 12th October, 1998, in Buena Vista, Florida, at the FMPTA Annual Party.
+The film is based on the 1991 novel The Golden Days by Gail Radley.
+The circus people call Cory "the first of May" as it's their term for a newcomer.

 It is notable for being the last film in which Joe DiMaggio appeared.